jamesbuckett/aws-cloud-practitioner-essentials/README.md

     * `E-N0539V` is the ID for the English Language version of AWS Cloud Practitioner Essentials course
 * It is assumed that Module 1,2 and 3 have been reviewed as self-study

+## Overview
+* An evangalist will start each section on the hour and give an oveview of the learning objectives
+* The evangalist may open the header hyperlinks to provide further insight and introduction to concepts
+* Once complete participants should put on headphones and complete the video's in that module
+* If a participant has any questions they may ask for in person or virtual support
+* Depending on time the end of each section either has a break or a break and a quiz
+* Participants should return on the hour each hour each hour to start the next module

 ## Watch Party Schedule

 | Section | Time | Modules | Location |